Solid Traditional Foundations

 INTRODUCTION

-This article is part of the Meditation Adventure class, “Context for the Meditative Journey.”
-It clarifies the traditional roots of our teachings, their expression in later Buddhism, and how they are represented in The Mind Illuminated.
-It also introduces innovative elements unique to Mind Muar.
+The article outlines the traditional roots of our teachings, traces their later expression in Buddhism, shows how they are presented in The Mind Illuminated, and introduces original elements unique to Mind Muar.
 We encourage you to follow your curiosity and explore these subjects through independent research.
-You’re also welcome to ask questions in the comments; we’ll happily reply.
+You’re also welcome to ask questions on our Discord server; we’ll happily reply.

 LANGUAGES